borntofrappe/fullstack-d3/README.md

 });
 ```

-However, D3 provide the concept of a data join to bind the data to DOM elements.
+However, d3 introduces the concept of a data join to bind the data to DOM elements.
 With this binding, each element is linked to a data point, and the visualization can be updated knowing which value is already included.

 The binding can be implemented in at least two ways.

 1. select, data, enter

    Start by selecting every circle.
-As no circle is included in the visualization, D3 now describes an empty selection.
+As no circle is included in the visualization, d3 now describes an empty selection.

    ```js
    groupCircles.selectAll('circle');